C. Gary Barnes

 BS, Cornell University, 1977; MS, Mankato State University, 1978; ThM, Dallas Theological Seminary, 1983; EdM, Columbia University, 1991; MPhil, 1994; PhD, 1995.

-Dr. Barnes is an ordained minister, a licensed psychologist, and a licensed specialist in school psychology who specializes in marriage and family research, counseling, and training.
-After graduating from Dallas Seminary he served as an assistant pastor for seven years and then earned a Ph.D. in psychology at Columbia University.
+Dr. Barnes is an ordained minister and a licensed psychologist who specializes in marriage and family research, counseling, and training.
+After graduating from DTS he served as an assistant pastor for seven years.
 While in the New York area he was a research project coordinator at NYU Medical Center’s Family Studies Clinic and later completed a two-year postdoctoral fellowship through Parkland Hospital (Dallas) and the Child Guidance Clinics of Dallas and Texoma.
+His great celebrations of life are his wife, four adult kids plus three more by marriage, seven grandkids, and bicycle racing.

 - BC101 - Pastoral Counseling